 Our curricula for school counseling and clinical mental health counseling are aligned with the standards to practice in North Carolina.
 Students should consult the Department of Education in the state where they hope to practice for additional prerequisites for the professional school counseling credential.
-Additionally, students should consult the clinical mental health counseling board in the state where they hope to practice for additional prerequisites for the license to practice clinical mental health counseling board in the state where they hope to practice for additional prerequisites for the license to practice clinical mental health counseling.
+Additionally, students should consult the clinical mental health counseling board in the state where they hope to practice for additional prerequisites for the license to practice clinical mental health counseling.